 - Use any payment provider you have configured with WooCommerce checkout

-You’ll see in the above screenshot that there is a link for “Customer payment page” this is where the customer would pay for their order (and NOT through the Jetpack CRM invoice system – as tempting as it may be to do so)
+You’ll see a link for the “Customer payment page” in the screenshot above.
+This is where the customer would pay for their order (and NOT through the Jetpack CRM invoice system).

 What happens in Jetpack CRM at this point?

-At this point, in Jetpack CRM a new contact is created (or updated, it already exists) and the above transaction is added as a pending payment status.
-Additionally (optionally) an unpaid invoice is created.
+At this point, in Jetpack CRM, a new contact is created (or updated if it already exists) and the above transaction is added as a pending payment status.
+Additionally (optionally), an unpaid invoice is created.

 Step 2: Direct the customer to pay for their order

 The customer then follows the link to pay for their order.
-This is a page provided via WooCommerce and will allow them to pay using any payment method you have supported via your WooCommerce install
+This page is provided via WooCommerce and will allow them to pay using any payment method you have supported via your WooCommerce install.

 - update stock levels